Future APUs will feature a "dramatic" improvement in energy efficiency

 MSI is riding high on demand for its gaming motherboards

 Competition is downright fierce in the motherboard market where only a handful of players remain.
 It's the reason why a price war may break out, which in turn could help motherboard makers sell more units.
 We're not talking about thousands of mobos -- MSI is hoping to ship 7 million branded motherboards in 2014, up from 6 million in 2013.
 In addition to engaging in a price war, MSI is benefiting from increased demand for its gaming boards.

 What time is it?
-It's time to build a PC with our Blueprints!
-This month, we've built three rigs at three approximate price points: Baseline, Performance, and Ultra.
-Baseline gets you a powerful that is suitable for gaming and content creation at 1080p, Performance beefs everything up across the board, and Ultra is the kind of rig you build when price is no object.
+It's time to Build a PC with our Blueprints!
+This month, we've built three rigs at three approximate price points: Budget, Baseline, and Performance.
+Budget gives you an economical workhorse, Baseline gets you a powerful system for gaming and content creation at 1080p, and Performance beefs everything up across the board.

 PlexTurbo software gives M6 Pro SSD series a serious performance boost